WSDOT/PGSuper/Documentation/PGSuper/src/UserGuide/Dialogs/Pier Description Connections.md

 Diaphragm Width | Cross sectional width of the diaphragm.
 Enter the keyword "Compute" to have this value computed based on the girder size and connection geometry.
 Load Application | Use the drop down list to define how the weight of the diaphragm is applied to the model.
 Distance from CL Bearing to C.G. of Diaphragm | If "Apply weight of diaphragm to girder" is selected for the load application option, this parameter defines the distance from the CL Bearing to the center of gravity of the diaphragm.
 This is the moment arm for the diaphragm dead load.
 If the moment arm exceeds the girder end distance, an equivalent force and moment will be applied at the end of the segment.

+> NOTE: See @ref tg_computing_pier_diaphragm_dimensions for more information about automatically computed diaphragm dimensions.

+### Face of Support ###
+The face of support for various shear releated computations is based on the connection and diaphragm geometry as well as the boundary conditions.
+See @ref tg_face_of_support for more information.